kkhuong/competitive-programming/README.md

 Running executables (or bytecode) is the same as how you would normally do it. (:

 ## Misc
 * Sometimes I would use `scanf/printf` and other times I would use `cin/cout`.
-This is depending on if I want to use partial Regex.
+This is depending on if I want to use partial Regex or how I want to deal with `\n` characters.